evanfloden/website-1/guide/community-process.md

     - Are used pieces of software and data properly CITED and publicly DEPOSITED und suitable LICENSES?
     - Are open formats (text-based) included?
     - Is data and [software](https://content.iospress.com/articles/data-science/ds190026) FAIR?
+- Add all codechecker-contributed information to the **`codecheck.yml`** file, see [spec](/spec/config/latest)
-- Deposit the original material along with the reproduced files on _Zenodo_ under you name, adding the original authors as co-authors
+- Deposit the report on _Zenodo_ under you name, adding the original authors as co-authors
+  - preregister a DOI on Zenodo
+  - add the DOI to the `codecheck.yml` file
+  - add the DOI to the `codecheck.pdf` report
+  - You can add any material to this record that you see fit, especially things that helped you with your reproduction, i.e. the [CODECHECK bundle](/guide/bundle)
+  - Add the record to the [CODECHECK community on Zenodo](https://zenodo.org/communities/codecheck)

 Every code check is unique, just as the associated research article.
 The codechecker can thereby rely on the following examples and future published code checks for good practices and approaches.

 ## Examples

+See the [codecheck registry on GitHub]() for a full list of codechecks.

 ### [Hopfield, 1982](https://github.com/codecheckers/Hopfield-1982)